Coronavirus Vaccine

 Other examples of success stories:

-In 1793 Philadelphia, Pennsylvania saw a yellow fever endemic that killed 5,000 people out of a population of only 50,000 at that time.
+In 1793, Philadelphia, Pennsylvania, saw a yellow fever epidemic that killed 5,000 people out of a population of only 50,000 at that time.
 In a panic, the city was practically abandoned.

-In 1793 Philadelphia, Pennsylvania saw a yellow fever endemic that killed 5,000 people out of a population of only 50,000 at that time.
+In 1793, Philadelphia, Pennsylvania, saw a yellow fever epidemic that killed 5,000 people out of a population of only 50,000 at that time.
 In a panic, the city was practically abandoned.

 Yellow

 in combat.
 During the construction of the Panama Canal in 1912, several thousand died.
-Dr. Max Theiler produced a vaccine after a continuous 30 years of trial from a weakening strain of the virus by 30 times passages in the mouse brain.
+Dr. Max Theiler produced a vaccine after a continuous 30 years of trial from a weakened strain of the virus by 30 passages in the mouse brain.

 Polio